Taiwan tightens restrictions after new domestic COVID cases

 Similar restrictions have been put in place before, though Taiwan has never gone into a total lockdown.
 More than 90% of COVID-19 cases have been imported from abroad.

-The rise in domestic infections, reported in local media before being officially announced, helped drag down the stock market, which ended off 3.8% on Tuesday.
+The rise in domestic infections, reported in local media before being officially announced, helped drag down the stock market (.TWII), which ended off 3.8% on Tuesday.

 Our Standards: The Thomson Reuters Trust Principles.